informaticaucm-TPI/2526_MarioBros/enunciados/practica3/practica3_en.md

 	[ERROR] Error: Command execute problem
 	[ERROR] Error: Object position is off board: "(-4,24) Ground"
 	```
-  We define a new exception `OffBoardException` to be thrown when an attempt is made to access
+  We define a new exception class `OffBoardException` to be thrown when an attempt is made to
-  a position that is outside the board.
+  access a position that is outside the board.

-For convenience, we also define a new exception `GameModelException` which is the superclass of
+For convenience, we also define a new exception class `GameModelException` which is the superclass of
 the above two exceptions.
 The method `addObject` method of the `GameModel` interface is now declared
 to throw (at least) these two exceptions: